Swo59/Click-Tool/README.md

 # Click-Tool
-Small program that clicks on the left corner of the screen to keep your messaging apps from showing your absent status
+To keep the messaging apps from showing you're absent, this small code clicks on the left corner of the screen while you're gone ;)